Arbaz4Sayyad/FoodiesApp/README.md

 # Foodies - Online Food Ordering System

 ## Overview
 Foodies is a full-stack food ordering application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) and Spring Boot.
 The app allows users to browse restaurants, place orders, and make secure payments via Razorpay.
-An admin panel is included for managing orders, users, and restaurants.
+An admin panel is included to manage orders, users, and restaurants.

 ## Features
 - **User Authentication:** Secure login and signup using JWT authentication.